Authorizers¶

 Warrants are a way to grant extra access to a user.
 It can be limited by the scope of a logical cluster.

-A warrant is attached by adding a authorization.kcp.io/warrant
+A warrant is attached by adding a authorization.kcp.io/warrant extra field to the user identity

-with a JSON-encoded user info, and the limiting logical cluster set as authentication.kcp.io/scopes: cluster:<logical-cluster>
+with a JSON-encoded user info, and the limiting logical cluster set as authentication.kcp.io/scopes: cluster:<logical-cluster>.

 in the embedded user info's extra.
 The warrant is then checked by the authorizers in the chain of every step